 The rise is partly attributed to increases in the number of people who are overweight – including an increase in obesity – and in a lack of physical activity.

-The largest numbers of people with diabetes were estimated for the South East Asia and Western Pacific Regions, accounting for approximately half the diabetics in the world.
+Estimates show that South East Asia and Western Pacific Regions, have the largest numbers of people with diabetes, accounting for approximately half the diabetics in the world.

 Deaths from diabetes

 Furthermore, diabetes is one of the leading causes of death in the world.
 There are 1.6 million deaths directly attributed to diabetes each year.
 The majority of these deaths happen in low and middle-income countries.

 What is diabetes?

 Diabetes is a chronic condition where someone is unable to adequately regulate their blood glucose levels.
 The body produces the hormone insulin which helps the body burn off sugars.
 In other words, if someone’s body has problems with insulin production, they will develop diabetes.
 In addition, if glucose can’t get into your cells, it begins to build up in your blood.

 Having too much glucose in your blood causes many different problems.

 Insufficient insulin or ineffective insulin causes diabetes.
 There are two main types – Type 1 and Type 2.

 Type 1 can occur in any age group but is most commonly diagnosed in children.
 Lifestyle or weight are not usually factors but it affects insulin production.
 Type 1 diabetics usually control their diabetes with injections of insulin